Hardik-90/Porcupine-Voice-Assistant-/README.md

 8) Web browser — This is an in-built package in python.
 It extracts data from the web
 9) Subprocess — This is a standard library use to process various system commands like to log off or to restart your PC.

+# Functions Implemented : (All these functionalities can be implemented either by giving voice input or by giving user text input)
+1. Opens Camera
+2. Opens Specified site on browser
+3. Gives information about a specific topic from google
+4. Gives weather updates on a specific location
+5. Gives information about a specific topic from wikipedia
+6. Opens a particular file or folder